SideStore/SideStore-Docs/references/faq.md

 ### Can I activate jit?

-Yes currently via the app at the moment by holding on the app and click enable jit
+Yes currently via the app at the moment by holding on the app in `My Apps` tab and click enable jit

 ### when will SideStore release?